 As per the announcement made during the 2021 Union Budget, the New wage code 2021 has been proposed to be in effect starting from April.
 The New wage code is an attempt by the government of India to simplify the various regulations related to wages.

-These new reforms are bound to directly impact the salaries, Provident Find (PF), and gratuity of central government employees apart from affecting the salary structure and tax liability of the private working class.
+These new reforms are bound to directly impact the salaries, provident fund, and gratuity of central government employees apart from affecting the salary structure and tax liability of the private working class.